Epinova/epinova-dxp-deployment/documentation/DeployTo.md

 # Deploy to (Episerver DXP) #
 Do the same thing like the "Deploy to =>" button in the portal.
 It moves the deployed code from one environment to another.
+Have support for IncludeBlob and IncludeDb so that you can deploy your code and move BLOBs and/or DBif you want.

 [<= Back](../README.md)

 ## Parameters